foxBMS/foxbms-2/docs/getting-started/workspace.rst

 ====================

-If |code| is available, a ``.vscode`` directory with all needed configurations is generated when running ``waf configure``.
+If |code| is available, a ``.vscode`` directory with all needed configurations is generated when running ``.\fox.ps1 waf configure``.
 The generated workspace is properly configured.

 Launching |code|
 ----------------

-It is best to use the provided launcher script ``ide.bat`` to open |code| as then all environment variables are automatically correctly set.
+It is best to use the provided launcher script ``.\fox.ps1 ide`` to open
+|code| as then all environment variables are automatically correctly set.

-If using the launcher scripts is not desired the following steps need to be taken into account:
+If using ``fox.py`` is not desired the following steps need to be taken into
+account:

 #.
 All required build tools etc. need to be in path and environment variables
    need to be correctly set.